joshua-williams/dynamo-orm/README.md

-# DynamoRM
+# DynamORM
-DynamoRM is an object-relational mapper (ORM) for interacting with DynamoDB.
+DynamORM is an object-relational mapper (ORM) for interacting with DynamoDB.
 ### Define an Entity
 An entity defines all attributes associated with a single DynamoDB table.